-The standard profiles that are adjusted by chunking shall be evaluated as part of the general evaluation procedures described in Section 6, "Load Profiling Methodology" and Section 8, "Load Profile Models."
-Evaluation of the effects of chunking shall be included in the assessment of Unaccounted for Energy (UFE) described in Section 8.3, "Evaluating Profile Models without Current Load Research Data."
-If load research data are available for a sample of TOU customers, these data could also be used in the evaluation using methods discussed in Section 8.3, "Evaluating Profile Models without Current Load Research Data."

-Additional procedures that may be used to assess the adequacy of chunking include the following:

-- 1. Assess chunking as a general method based on profiles from other areas. - 2.
-Assess chunking using load research data collected in the ERCOT service territory. - Assess chunking using data on customer characteristics in the ERCOT service territory.

-These procedures are described below.
+- (1) The standard profiles that are adjusted by chunking shall be evaluated as part of the general evaluation procedures described in Section 6, Load Profiling Methodology and Section 8, Load Profile Models.
+Evaluation of the effects of chunking shall be included in the assessment of Unaccounted for Energy (UFE) described in Section 8.3, Evaluating Profile Models without Current Load Research Data.
+If Load research data are available for a sample of TOU Customers, these data could also be used in the evaluation using methods discussed in Section 8.3, Evaluating Profile Models without Current Load Research Data. - (2) Additional procedures that may be used to assess the adequacy of chunking include the following: - (a) Assess chunking as a general method based on profiles from other areas; - (b) Assess chunking using Load research data collected in the ERCOT service territory; and - (c) Assess chunking using data on Customer characteristics in the ERCOT service territory. - (3) These procedures are described below.